Information theory for hypergraph similarity: Results

-We show the results of applying $\text{NMI}_{\text{align}}$ and $\text{NMI}_{\text{cross}}$ to these synthetic hypergraph pairs in Fig.~\ref{fig:cross}.
-In the top row we plot the order-order similarity (as in Fig.~\ref{fig:bulkalign}) across the two hypergraphs for each experimental setting, and in the bottom row we plot the two NMI measures as a bar chart.
-In column~(a) we keep all parent layers $\ell\in\{3,5,7\}$ identical across the hypergraphs, so that their child layers also correspond exactly.
-In this case, both measures return a value of $1$ as expected.
-In column~(b) we allow the top parent layer~$\ell=7$ to be independently generated across the two hypergraphs, which destroys the intra-order similarity between the hypergraphs at $\ell=6,7$ but maintains cross-order similarity through the parent-child relationships among $\ell=6,7$ across the hypergraphs.
-We can see that this perturbation results in nearly no detectable change in $\text{NMI}_{\text{cross}}$ and a moderate decrease in $\text{NMI}_{\text{align}}$.
-In column~(c) we further perturb the system by allowing parent layer~$\ell=5$ to be generated independently across the hypergraphs.
+In the system of column (c), we proceed from the configuration in column (b) and generate layer $\ell=5$ independently at random across hypergraphs.
+Again, by construction, layer $\ell=4$ of $G_2$ is generated to be nested within layer $\ell=5$ of $G_1$, and similarly $\ell=4$ of $G_1$ is nested within layer $\ell=5$ of $G_2$.
 In this case, we can see again that the cross-order measure $\text{NMI}_{\text{cross}}$ is nearly unchanged, while $\text{NMI}_{\text{align}}$ exhibits a notable decline to around $0.5$.
-Finally, in column~(d) we fully destroy the intra-order similarity by allowing all parent layers to be generated independently.
+Finally, in column~(d) we fully destroy the intra-order similarity by allowing all parent layers to be generated independently while preserving the parent-child relationships across layers.
 Here we can see that $\text{NMI}_{\text{cross}}$ shows a modest drop, while $\text{NMI}_{\text{align}}$ almost completely vanishes.
 Drops in $\text{NMI}_{\text{cross}}$ are due to the transmission cost of the parent layers~$\ell=3,5,7$: since these do not have any parent from which they can be transmitted cheaply, they must be transmitted from layers in the opposite hypergraph that are potentially uncorrelated, decreasing the NMI.

-In the SM~\ref{section:similaritynestedness}, we further examine the three proposed NMI measures in various other models of hypergraphs with tunable nestedness, finding intuitive results that show little discrepancy for non-nested systems and support the usage of $\text{NMI}_{\text{cross}}$ for nested models.
+In the SM~\ref{section:similaritynestedness}, we further examine the three proposed NMI measures in various other models of hypergraphs with tunable nestedness, finding intuitive results that show little discrepancy for non-nested systems and support the usage of $\text{NMI}_{\text{cross}}$ for nested systems.